kennethprose/skimbot/README.md

       GUILD_ID=your-guild-id
-      URL=http://localhost:11434/api/generate  # Replace with your Ollama endpoint MODEL=gemma3:12b                         # Replace with your chosen model
+      URL=http://localhost:11434/api/generate  # Replace with your Ollama endpoint MODEL=gemma3:12b                         # Replace with your chosen model PROMPT=Please summarize the following conversation.
+Please keep it as short as possible without missing any key arguments or details.
       ```

 4. Run the bot